 About 500 years later (during the events of Blood Omen), Moebius The Timestreamer lead another genocidal crusade against the vampires in the name of the Sarafan.
 Kain was the only survivor of Moebius's crusade.
 Another 200 years after the original crusade, the clan was reformed by a self-proclaimed "Sarafan Lord".
 Only this time, their aim was the total conquest of all Nosgoth.
 With a hint of irony, it was the Vampire Kain who ended their rule and freed Nosgoth.

 The Hylden are an ancient race in the world of Nosgoth and play an antagonistic role in the series.
-The Hylden looked demonic in nature and had bat-like wings.
-They have the ability to posses other creatures and bend them to their will.They waged war against the Ancients for centuries before being banished.
+They have the ability to posses other creatures and bend them to their will.They waged war against the Ancients for centuries before being banished to a realm populated with demons.
 But in a final act of vengeance, they cursed their enemies with sterility, bloodthirst and immortality thus turning them into Vampires.
 Trapped for eternity in the demon realm, they plotted their comeback by infiltrating the Circle of Nine thus leading to the events of Blood Omen and Kain's fateful choice.
 During the events of Blood Omen 2, a Hylden under the name of " Sarafan Lord" tried to conquer Nosgoth.
 They continue to play an important role in the series, by manipulating and controlling key characters.

 The Elder God